Seteeri/Particle/README.md

 begs the question as to how useful a Lisp at the OS level would be (past Lisp Machines may provide an answer...).

-The target audience consists of programmers, developers, power users and the like, particularly any task involving organizing, fusing and understanding multiple streams of information or data.
+The target audience consists of programmers, power users and the like, particularly intelligence analysis.

 ## The Inspiration